 - Dental tape: This is similar to dental floss but is flatter and broader like a ribbon.
 Easy to use for people with a large gap between teeth or dental braces.

 - Super flosses: It has three distinct components: spongy floss, dental floss threader with a stiff end and standard floss.
-The super flosses are suitable for cleaning bridges, braces and wide gaps between teeth.
+Using super floss is suitable for cleaning bridges, braces and wide gaps between teeth.

 When is the Best Time to Floss?

-There are different practices as to when to brush or floss your teeth.
-For example, some people brush their teeth first, then floss and gargle with mouthwash afterwards.
+There are different practices as to when to brush flossing your teeth.
+For example, some people brush their teeth first, then use natural dental floss and gargle with mouthwash afterwards.
 However, it is highly recommended to floss and then brush your teeth.
-Why?
+Why use this floss rule?
 Flossing helps remove the food and plaque between your teeth, while brushing removes these unwanted particles from your mouth.

 If you’re wondering how often you should floss, you can do it once a day and brush your teeth twice a day.